Struggling with gas during pregnancy? Try out these tips

 Managing Gas During Pregnancy: Tips & Solutions for Relief

-Experiencing gas during pregnancy is a common issue that many expectant mothers face.
+Experiencing and struggling with gas during pregnancy is a common issue that many expectant mothers face.
 Hormonal changes and a growing uterus can lead to bloating, flatulence, and digestive discomfort.
 While it's often harmless, excessive gas can be uncomfortable.
 Fortunately, there are safe and effective ways to reduce gas during pregnancy.

 1. Fibre-Rich Foods